AnantHariharan1996/SimpleBoggle/README.md

 A massive issue with this version is that this code will not work if your board has a 'Qu' tile.
 This will be fixed in a future release.

+The algorithm I used is not the quickest, so I welcome any suggestions to promote speedup.